 This information will help you when it’s time to discuss your parents’ future.
 It will also help to make it clear to them why they need to consider assisted living options for their future.

 Communication is key when discussing such serious topics.
-So, before having any discussion with your parents concerning assisted living, look into the things you need to know and take some time to figure everything out.
+So, before discussing assisted living with your parents, look into the things you need to know and take some time to figure everything out.

 Keep the discussion about senior living options ongoing

-Talking to your aging loved ones about their future needs and their options on a continual basis is paramount.
-Such discussions are too significant and life-changing to only have once.
+Talking to your aging loved ones about their future needs and options is paramount.
+Such discussions are too significant, and life-changing to only have once.

-Bringing up your parents’ future care in an honest manner will mean a lot to them, but it has to be a two-way discussion.
-Make a point to listen to their concerns, feelings, opinions, and most importantly fears about assisted living options.
+Bringing up your parents’ future care honestly will mean a lot to them, but it has to be a two-way discussion.
+Make a point to listen to their concerns, feelings, opinions, and, most importantly, fears about assisted living options.

 Regardless of their age, these conversations are beneficial, even if they may be years away from needing assisted care.